teslamotors/fleet-telemetry/README.md

 * ZMQ: Configure with the config.json file.
 See implementation here: [config/config.go](./config/config.go)
 * Logger: This is a simple STDOUT logger that serializes the protos to json.

 >NOTE: To add a new dispatcher, please provide integration tests and updated documentation.
+To serialize dispatcher data as json instead of protobufs, add a config `transmit_decoded_records` and set value to `true` as shown [here](config/test_configs_test.go#L104)

 ## Metrics
 Prometheus or a StatsD interface supporting data store for metrics.
 This is required for monitoring your applications.